tsahara/r7rs/content/intro.md

 as well as the following SRFIs:  0, 1, 4, 6, 9, 11, 13, 16, 30, 34, 39, 43, 46, 62, and 87,
 all of which are available at {\cf http://srfi.schemers.org}.

-%% \vest We also thank Betty Dexter for the extreme effort she put into
+%% We also thank Betty Dexter for the extreme effort she put into
 %% setting this report in \TeX, and Donald Knuth for designing the program
 %% that caused her troubles.

-%% \vest The Artificial Intelligence Laboratory of the
+%% The Artificial Intelligence Laboratory of the
 %% Massachusetts Institute of Technology, the Computer Science
 %% Department of Indiana University, the Computer and Information
 %% Sciences Department of the University of Oregon, and the NEC Research